renuo/seo-checklist/README.md

 ### Check
 * Google Lighthouse can identify non-minified CSS resources.

+**Note:** Delivering assets with GZIP is actually already a very good form of minification.

 # Descriptive links
 Link descriptions, which are the clickable words in links, help users and search engines better understand your content.